 We run regular curriculum evenings and events where parents can find out more about what their children will be covering, and how they can support.

 Our aim is that our pupils become fluent, life-long readers.
 We teach a variety of strategies, including phonics, and promote reading for pleasure through use of our excellent, well-stocked school library.
+Early reading intervention is through Animaphonics.

 Spelling is taught using the Oxford Owl ‘Read, Write, Inc’ scheme, and handwriting through the Nelson scheme.